oitzujoey/duck-lisp/docs/language.md

 Vectors have O(1) element access, as opposed to lists which have O(n) element access.

 Most list operations work the same on vectors as on lists.
-Currently, the only major difference is that `set-cdr` works on vectors only if the "cdr" is being set to `()` or `[]`.
+Currently, the only major difference is that `set-cdr` works on vectors only if the "cdr" (pronounced "coulder") is being set to `()` or `[]`.

 My guess is that the speed of `cdr`ing down a vector is similar to that of a list.